Glossary of Window & Door Terms

 The opening between wood frame members for both height and width (disregarding any jamb hardware tracks).
 This measurement is used predominantly when measuring an opening for the Double Hung Tilt Pac.

 A close-mesh woven screen material of metal or fiberglass attached to an aluminum or wood surround.
 Screens inhibit entry of insects, yet permit light, air and vision.
-Most Marvin window and door products utilize full screens.
-Half-screens are available for single hung units.

 The horizontal member forming the bottom of a window or exterior door frame; the lowest member of the frame of a structure, resting on the foundation and supporting the frame.